eranimo/Historio/docs/design.md

 The tile attributes determine what Resource Nodes exist on a Tile.
 A Tile may only have one of each Resource Node type.

 ### Biota
 Biota represent plants and animals.
-Biota compete with each other for space and resources (in the case of animals)
+Biota compete with each other for space and resources.

+Biota may create habitats

 Tile Improvements can change how Biota grow.
 Animals on a tile with a Pasture will not migrate.
 Farms grow a specific plant.

 Plants grow at a rate dependent on the tile attributes.
 They may spread to other tiles.

+Biota may consume other biota.
+Biota may require light to grow.

-Animals may consume other biota of any type.
-Animals may migrate to neighboring Tiles if they fail to meet their needs on their current tile.
+Biota may spread to neighboring tiles if they have reached their

 ### Deposits
 Deposits representing finite amounts of resources that may be exhausted if used up (e.g. copper ore)